factoriaf5-p7/ui-uknow-gadaf/README.md

 # :monkey::atom_symbol: U-KNOW: the new sharing & learning platform

-Design and creation of a responsive website for buying and selling programming courses.
+Design and creation of a responsive website for buying and selling programming courses, developed with React Vite, NodeJS + Vitest.

 ## Team